Bachelor in Paradise contestant Venmo John spills all

 Each week, with each new episode, we were reminded of what we'd lost on week 5 when the clean-cut software engineer whose opening line to Becca was "I made the app for Venmo" got sent home.
 And each week, as we were put through the ringer with dumb men doing dumb things (I'm looking at you Chris R.), we knew that deep down, Venmo John would never stoop to such lows.

+Now that he's a cast member of Bachelor in Paradise, which premieres Tuesday night, I'm hoping Venmo John continues to be as graceful and level-headed as ever, while fellow cast member Chris R. continues to dig himself a deeper hole of suck.

-After seeing how much Bachelor Nation loves Venmo John, I asked the cast member of the upcoming Bachelor in Paradise to swing by CNET HQ in San Francisco to chat about rose ceremonies, fellow contestants, living in the mansion and how he prepared for being in a house with 30-plus guys who all want to win the heart of one woman.
+After seeing how much Bachelor Nation loves Venmo John, I asked him to swing by CNET HQ in San Francisco to chat about rose ceremonies, fellow contestants, being on the beach in Mexico and how he prepared for life in Paradise, and what really happened on the beaches of Mexico.

 And, he said, in so many words, "Let's do the damn thing."